derrint/todo-app/README.md

 ## See live demo

-This app is already deployed & available to be tested [here](https://derrint-todo-app.vercel.app/) from the creators of Next.js.
+This app is also available to be tested [here](https://derrint-todo-app.vercel.app/)

 ## Demo Account